 Going to the dentist, while imperative, isn’t always seen as such.
-Many give dental visits negative context, but mainly for typical reasons.

-> Some common reasons for not attending biannual dental visits include:
+Some common reasons for not attending biannual dental visits include:

 One of the most common causes people stray away from the dentist is because of the hefty costs.

 Those without a dental insurance plan are more likely to skip out on the dentist.
 In fact, many of these folks would rather orally suffer than pay for dental treatment.
 This is a scary thought considering our oral health is tied to our overall health.

 However, what’s important to note is that spending money at the dentist saves one money in the long-run.
 As a dental patient, you are keeping your oral health tidy to avoid future health problems, pain, and further dental and medical costs.